rfay/ddev-django/README.md

-# Demonstration of DDEV config for Django 4
+# Proof of Concept for DDEV and Django 4

 This is a simple configuration using existing techniques to run Django 4 (with gunicorn) in DDEV.
 It's intended as a proof-of-concept for providing a webserver-type like `nginx-django` or `nginx-django4`